Carleton-BIT/template-assignment-01-IRM1005/README.md

 - [x] Your code is committed and pushed to the GitHub repo that GitHub Classrooms created for you
 - [x] The web page fulfills the minimum content requirements
 - [x] [GitHub Pages](https://docs.github.com/en/pages) is activated for your repo and your web page is live and accessible.
-If you are unsure, send your link to a team member and see if they can access your site from their machine.
+If you are unsure, send your link to another student in the class and see if they can access your site from their machine.
 - [x] The web page passes [W3C validation](https://validator.w3.org/#validate_by_uri)

 ## Submitting your work